deanagan/deanagan.github.io/_posts/2020-05-09-Discovering-Typescript-Part-1.md

 ## 5. Function Overloading

 Typescript also supports function overloading.
-It is somewhat very unique in my opinion, when comparing it to other object oriented languages.
+It is somewhat very unique in my opinion when comparing it to other object-oriented languages.

 Python, being a dynamic language does not have a concept of function overloading (we do have multiple dispatch in Python, but let's not go there).